aahoughton/node-redis-sentinel/README.md

 By default node-redis-sentinel will attempt to reconnect any existing redis clients when a failover is detected.
-In some cases you'll want to manage your own connection lifetime and tell node-redis-sentinel not to maintain a reference to the redis client -- you can pass explicitly set the 'sentinel_managed' option to false when creating a client:
+In some cases you'll want to manage your own connection lifetime and tell node-redis-sentinel not to maintain a reference to the redis client -- you can explicitly set the 'sentinel_managed' option to false when creating a client:

 ```javascript